Site logo

 On 1 October 2017, a referendum was held throughout Catalonia which was promptly deemed illegal by the constitutional tribunal as it violated the Spanish constitution.

-Regardless of this the referendum still went ahead and police branches such as the Policia Nacional and Guardia Civil were sent in from Madrid in buses equipped with riot gear.
+Regardless of this, the referendum still went ahead and police branches such as the Policia Nacional and Guardia Civil were sent in from Madrid in buses equipped with riot gear.
 Once the day of the referendum arrived, riot control guarded the doors of polling stations to not let anybody in to vote.
 Other polling stations that were not previously guarded were raided by police and saw many votes taken and destroyed.

 As you might imagine, this created tension, and many fights with police and pro-Spanish protestors broke out.
-Only adding fuel to the fire and giving more anti-Spanish sentiment to people that were in favour of Catalonian independence.
+Only adding fuel to the fire and giving more anti-Spanish sentiment to people that were in favour of Catalan independence.
 After the votes were counted, the results showed 92% in favour (2,044,038) and 7.9% against (177,547).

-Since this referendum was organised by the Catalonian Government, the Spanish Government could hold Catalonian politicians accountable.
+Since this referendum was organised by the Catalan Government, the Spanish Government could hold Catalan politicians accountable.
 Those politicians that had ties to the referendum were later arrested and sentenced for hosting an illegal referendum and the supposed incitation of violence.
 These arrests led to daily protests all over Catalonia, in particular Barcelona, in which there were over a million in attendance and lasted every night for a week straight.

 If you have ever been to Barcelona you will most certainly have come across many of those yellow ribbons hung up on street signs, balconies, flag poles, and graffitied on walls.
 This is a symbol of solidarity and strength for the arrested politicians whom are also know as ‘political prisoners‘.